maheshkammineni/git_project/README.md

 ##  We will learn everything here about git

 ## this tutorial will help you to understand real time work in the industry

+## I hope this will clear all your doubts about git